© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dyffryn Camp is a scheduled monument protected by Cadw under reference CM156.
 View the official record →

-Dyffryn Camp is a Prehistoric hillfort located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under reference CM156.
+Dyffryn Camp is a prehistoric hillfort situated in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under reference CM156.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM156.

 Dyffryn Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dyffryn Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM156.